 Dear Barbados, I love you.
 Your skin warming sunshine, more than welcoming and accommodating people with their Bajan accents, decadent food (shocking, I know), cute and curious creatures and beautiful resorts have me missing you already.
 It was 5 days of pure bliss.
 The perfect combination of exploring, relaxation, partying and adventures.
 It could not have been a better island experience.
 Let’s dance.

 I didn’t know how to break up these entries originally so I am just going to separate them up by days and give you a tour sunrise to sunset around the island with random facts and experiences thrown in there.
-Usually I would have written while there but I was way too preoccupied exploring everything the island had to offer with the beau… You know how it is.

 So the first day we went out on a boat, just the two of us and Brian.
 Brian Gibson- he is the man and I highly recommend him if you stay on the West Coast of the island by the Tamarind Hotel where we stayed- which I also highly recommend.
 And when I say “highly recommend” I’m serious, just do it and thank me later.